data-integrations/wrangler/docs/directives/split-email.md

 * <column>.domain

 to the column name that contains the original email address.
-This directive will split at the first '@' character.

 If the email address cannot be parsed correctly, the additional columns will be still generated, but they would be set to 'null' appropriately.